Michael Houser: Musical career

-Diagnosed with pancreatic cancer in the spring of 2002, he died on August 10 of that year, in Athens, Georgia, at the age of 40.
+Diagnosed with pancreatic cancer in early 2002, he died on August 10 of that year, in Athens, Georgia, at the age of 40.
 A solo album of his instrumentals entitled Door Harp was released after his death, and was followed by Sandbox in 2006.
 He is survived by his wife Barbette and two children, Waker and Eva.

-Widespread Panic has continued to tour and record after Houser's passing as was his wish.
+Widespread Panic has continued to tour and record after Houser's death, as was his wish.